Jacupo/MSub/sub_rule.md

 ## Substitution tensor
 The program should work with these steps:

-  1. Accept a tensor of substitution s `T`.
+  1. Accept a tensor of substitutions `T`.
-  2. Optimise the substitution s' tensor.
+  2. Optimise the substitutions' tensor.
-  3. Apply recursively the substitution s.
+  3. Apply recursively the substitutions.

-The optimisation step should return a `T` such that a recursive substitution s routine eventually stops.
+The optimisation step should return a `T` such that a recursive substitutions routine eventually stops.
 ### Form of the substitution  tensor
 Defined an array of variables `α=[α_1,α_2,...,α_N]` the elements of the substitutions tensor `Tm` must be `Union{T, PolyVar{C}, Monomial{C}, Term{C, T}}` we call this _variables form_.<br/>
-Once decided how to deal with `Polynomial{C,T}` we should extend the substitution s to the whole `MPolynomialLike`.
+Once decided how to deal with `Polynomial{C,T}` we should extend the substitutions to the whole `MPolynomialLike`.
 It must be even possible to specify each element of `Tm` as an `(m+1)-element Tuple{Int}`.<br/>
 Each array will specify how to build the monomial to substitute.<br/>
   ***example***